 Children welcome some events and are able to adapt to them with relative ease.
-They perceive other events as threats to their own or the family's daily routines or general sense of well-being, and these stresses are more troublesome.
-Most stress faced by children is in the middle, neither welcomed nor seriously harmful, but rather a part of accomplishing the tasks of childhood and learning about themselves.
+Other events may feel to them like threats to their own or the family's daily routines or general sense of well-being.
+These stresses can be more troublesome.
+Most stress faced by children is somewhere in the middle: neither welcomed nor seriously harmful, but rather a part of accomplishing the tasks of childhood and learning about themselves.

 Good and bad stress

-Not all stress is bad.
-Moderate amounts of pressure imposed by a teacher or a coach, for example, can motivate a child to keep her grades up in school or to participate more fully in athletic activities.
+Not all stress is a bad thing.
+Moderate amounts of pressure from a teacher or a coach, for example, can motivate a child to keep her grades up in school or to participate more fully in athletic activities.
 Successfully managing stressful situations or events enhances a child's ability to cope in the future.

 Children are future adults, and through these experiences, they develop resilience and learn how to deal with life's inevitable bumps and hurdles.
 However, when the stress is continuous or particularly intense, it can take a toll on both the psyche and the body.

 Major events, especially those that forever change a child's family, such as the death of a parent, can have lasting effects on children's psychological health and well-being.
 Minor daily stresses can also have consequences.